 Career: The Tenth Cuspal Sub-Lord

 For career questions the tenth cuspal sub-lord is the primary indicator, and the second, sixth, and eleventh cusps are the supporting scaffold.
 If the tenth sub-lord signifies the second (income), the sixth (service, employment), the tenth (status), or the eleventh (gains), the career promise is firm.
-KP treats the sixth house as positively as the tenth for career questions — a slight contrast with classical Parashari, which often reads the sixth as a difficult house — because the sixth carries the signature of disciplined service, the actual day-to-day labor that careers are built on.
+KP treats the sixth house as positively as the tenth for career questions.
+This is a slight contrast with classical Parashari, where the sixth is often read as a difficult house, because in KP the sixth also carries the signature of disciplined service, the actual day-to-day labor that careers are built on.

-If the tenth sub-lord signifies the fifth (creative leisure rather than career), the ninth (study or pilgrimage rather than profession), or any of the moksha houses (4, 8, 12) in a withdrawal sense, KP predicts that the native may have intellectual or spiritual gifts but will not consolidate them into recognized career success.
+If the tenth sub-lord signifies the fifth (creative leisure rather than career), the ninth (study or pilgrimage rather than profession), or any of the moksha houses (4, 8, 12) in a withdrawal sense, KP predicts that the person may have intellectual or spiritual gifts but may not consolidate them into recognized career success.
 The reading is sometimes bracing, but it is structurally clean.

 The Concept of "Significant Houses" for a Given Question